brainstormforce/whats-new-rss/README.md

 - `getArgs()`: Returns the parsed configuration arguments.
 - `getElement()`: Returns the HTML element according to the provided selector.
 - `getID()`: Returns the unique ID for the current instance.
+- `getNotificationsCount()`: Returns the total number of new notifications count.

 ## Examples